 Just because it's cold outside doesn't mean all the wonderful winter engagement party ideas you had planned have to suffer or go to waste.
-There's plenty of ways to infuse the rustic winter into your party, making your guests feel cozy and at home while enjoying themselves (and not freezing to death).
-Set the scene for romance with candles, leftover holiday pieces, and creative cocktails and food without having to splurge on all new decorations.
-Here, our favorite ideas on throwing a chic winter engagement party that won't skimp on magical memories for you, your spouse-to-be, and your families and friends.
+There's plenty of ways to infuse the rustic winter into your party, making your guests feel cozy and at home, while enjoying themselves (and not freezing to death).
+Set the scene for romance with candles, leftover holiday pieces, and creative cocktails and food without having to splurge on all-new decorations.
+Here are our favorite ideas on throwing a chic winter engagement party that won't skimp on magical memories for you, your spouse-to-be, and your families and friends.

 1. Choose a Festive Venue